Manual for

 back to TOC

-If a facilitator has a great deal of experience, or if he or she has already established trust with the group, the facilitator might start the meeting simply by asking, "What do you all want to talk about today?"
+JUMPING IN" AS A WAY TO OPEN A MEETINGIf a facilitator has a great deal of experience, or if he or she has already established trust with the group, the facilitator might start the meeting simply by asking, "What do you all want to talk about today?"

 1) The facilitator begins working with the first person that responds, helping to draw out their response and to frame their issue as a question.
-For example, if the issue were interpersonal relationships, the facilitator would ask the participant’s help in reframing that as a question.
+For example, if the issue were interpersonal relationships, the facilitator would ask the participants help in reframing that as a question.
 The end result might be something like, "How can we improve our interpersonal relationships so that everyone feels respected and heard?"

 2) After recording the question, the facilitator asks that same participant whether he orshe has any ideas on how to address this issue, and records those ideas as well.
 To draw out participants, the facilitator might ask a question such as, "If it were completely up to you, what would your solution be?"